 What to do in Brooklyn on New Year's Day?
-If you're in Brooklyn with your brood, here are six family focused activities that you can enjoy on New Year's Day, from a kid-friendly dance party in a trendy new club to watching thousands of reasonably sane people take the plunge into the Atlantic Ocean off Coney Island.
+If you're in Brooklyn with your brood, here are five family focused activities that you can enjoy on New Year's Day, from a kid-friendly dance party in a trendy new club to watching thousands of reasonably sane people take the plunge into the Atlantic Ocean off Coney Island.
 There are many fun, cool, interesting things you can do on New Year's Day in Brooklyn.

 Address37, Riegelmann Boardwalk, Brooklyn, NY 11224, USA